Running Cypress integration tests before deployment with Github Actions

 jobs:

-💡 This will trigger a workflow run everytime you push to the main
+💡 This will trigger a workflow run everytime you push to the main branch.

 Running the tests